zhiwenh/delib/README.md

   });
 ```

-To call a contract method at a specified address:
+To call a contract method at a specified address.
+You can get an array off all the addresses of a contract with `delib.eth.address.getAll('contractName')`.
 ```
 options = {
   gas: 1000000